GoogleCloudPlatform/cloud-hackathons/hacks/gaming-on-gcp/README.md

 So far, the Find Game feature hasn’t been working because your cluster’s matchmaking service isn’t set up to handle it.
 To get this feature working, you will need to:

-- Build a Docker image for the Matchmaking Function and push it to your project’s Artifact Registry or Container Registry with the following code:
+- Build a Docker image for the Matchmaking Function and push it to your project’s Artifact Registry with the following code:
 ```
 export REGISTRY=<YOUR-ARTIFACT-REGISTRY-REPO>
 docker build . -f Mmf.Dockerfile -t $REGISTRY/space-agon-mmf:0.1
 docker push $REGISTRY/space-agon-mmf:0.1
 ```
 - Write and apply a mmf.yaml, creating a deployment of your Matchmaking Function and a service to access it.
-- Build a Docker image for the Director and push it to your project’s Artifact Registry:
+- Build a Docker image for the Director and push it to your project’s Artifact Registry with the following code:
 ```
 docker build . -f Director.Dockerfile -t $REGISTRY/space-agon-director:0.1
 docker push $REGISTRY/space-agon-director:0.1